cosmos/sdk-tutorials/academy/my-own-chain/create-handling.md

     }
     ```

     The `.Creator`, `.Red`, and `.Black` need to be checked because they were copied as **strings**.
-Note that the check on `.Creator` is redundant here because at this stage, the message's signatures have been verified and in particular the creator is the signer.
+The check on `.Creator` is redundant here because at this stage the message's signatures have been verified and in particular the creator is the signer.

 4. Save the `StoredGame` object: